-At UAS we offer a common learning environment, which is an educational setting where students from different backgrounds and with different abilities learn together in an inclusive environment.
+At UAS we offer a common learning environment, which is an educational setting where students from diverse backgrounds and with different abilities learn together in an inclusive environment.
 Common learning environments are used for the majority of the students' regular instruction hours and may include classrooms, libraries, gym, performance theatres, music rooms, cafeterias, playgrounds and the local community.
 We define a common learning environment as a place where every student learns in collaboration.
 Effective common learning environments:

-- Enable each student to fully participate in the learning environment that is designed for all students and is shared with peers in the chosen educational setting; - Provide a positive climate, promote a sense of belonging and ensure student progress toward appropriate personal, social, emotional and academic goals; - Are responsive to individual learning needs by providing sufficient levels of support and applying student-centered teaching practices and principles.
+- Enable each student to fully participate in the learning environment that is designed for all students and is shared with peers in the chosen educational setting - Provide a positive climate, promote a sense of belonging and ensure student progress toward appropriate personal, social, emotional, and academic goals - Are responsive to individual learning needs by providing sufficient levels of supportand applying student-centered teaching practices and principles - Ensure every student can fully access the learning environment.
+This should include all areas of the school community.